-Hiking to the Heart Creek Bunker
+Heart Creek Bunker Route Description

 The trail to the Heart Creek / Bow Valley Bunker begins at the Heart Creek Parking lot, just off the Trans Canada Highway, across from Lac des Arcs.
 Look for the Trans Canada Trail marker on the west side of the parking lot (NOT the the Heart Creek Trailhead).
 If you pass an interpretive sign about black bears within a few metres, you’re on the right track.
 Continue through mixed forest to a gravel-bed gulley (200 m from the parking lot).
 The path has been re-established post floods and is easy to follow.